gogo9th/star-echo/README.md

                         - [Default: './FINAL' directory] -t [ --threads ] arg  The number of CPU threads to run.
-                        - [Default: the processor's available total cores] -k [ --keepFormat ]   Keep each output file's format the same as its source file's.
+                        - [Default: the processor's available total cores] -k [ --keep-format ]   Keep each output file's format the same as its source file's.
-                        - [Default: the output format is .flac] -w [ --overwrite ]    overwrite output file if it exists [Default: false] -n [ --normalize ]    normalize the sound to avoid rips [Default: false] -f [ --filter ] arg   Filter(s) to be applied:
+                        - [Default: the output format is .flac] -w [ --overwrite ]    overwrite output file if it exists [Default: false] -n [ --normalize ]    normalize the sound to avoid rips [Default: false] -s [ --silence ]      Append silence in seconds [Default: 0] -f [ --filter ] arg   Filter(s) to be applied:
                          CH[,roomSize[,gain]] - Cathedral,
                            Default is 'CH,10,9' if parameters omitted